Educational Leadership (EDL) Courses

 An overview of program evaluation theories, models and perspectives currently being applied in higher education.
 Emphasis will be on how to plan programs and perform evaluations of functional areas and/or organizational units in higher education that are focused on student support, activities and success.
 Course Fees: GH01 $90; LRH1 $20; STSH $30.

 HSA 6143.
-Administrative Issues in Higher Education and Student Affairs.
+Administrative Practices in Higher Education and Student Affairs.
 (3-0) 3 Credit Hours.

 Examines the organization and administration of student services in institutions of higher education.
 Theories, research, and methods are used to encourage the application of theory to practical experience.
 Topics will include the administrative environment of student affairs, organizational and management issues of student affairs, essential skills and competencies for student affairs managers, professional standards and principles of good practice, and challenges for the future.
 Course Fees: GH01 $90; LRH1 $20.54; STSH $30.81.